pgonzaleznetwork/HappySoup.io/README.md

 When you click the button and log in to your Heroku account, you'll see a page similar to the following:

+**NOTE** When you see this page, you can add **dummy** values on the empty Config Vars.
+We'll come back and edit them with the real values at a later step.

 <p align="center">
   <img src="./github-images/herokudeployment.png" >
 </p>

-To get started, add dummy values on all the empty Config Vars, we'll come back to change those later.

 Once you've added dummy values, just click the **Deploy App** button.
 Once the app is deployed, you'll be able to launch it and at a minimum, see the login page.
 Congratulations!!